smhurf/lewagon_challenges/01-Python/03-SQL-Basics/01-Table-Design/README.md

 ## Key learning points

-- Become comfortable with using the [SQL Designer](http://db.lewagon.com) tool to build your schema.
+- Become comfortable with using the [SQL Designer](http://db.lewagon.com) tool to build a table.
-- Use the correct naming conventions when naming tables and columns in your schema.
+- Use the correct naming conventions for table and column names
+- Ask yourself about the type of each column